DavidHTwastaken/face-occlusion-for-video/README.md

 # Face Occlusion for Videos

 This project provides a command-line program and a GUI for occluding facial features in videos.
+The goal was to create a simple tool that allows for partial occlusion based on facial regions (e.g. eyes, mouth, nose) and facilitates the processing of many videos in a batch.
 ## Installation

 Clone this repository and install the python dependencies, preferably to a virtual environment.